 My clients find my salon through Google, Yelp, Styleseat and word of mouth.
 Most are searching for a stylist to manage their mane and nurse their hair back to health.
 Ailments range from poor nutrition (internally and/or externally), poor care and commonly, over processing.

 In my last post, I discussed internal nutrition.
 Ingesting nutrients, like Biotin (B7), B-Complex, Omega-3’s, and ample amounts of protein are essential to long-term healthy hair.
 In this post, I condense a 30-minute consultation into a 7-minute read.
 I offer the same advice I share with my new clients during their first visit.

 Let’s say this is your hair (or something similar).
 It’s long with split ends & over processed, but you don’t want to chop it off because your 20-year high school reunion is fast approaching.
 Or a classic case, you are getting married within a year – your hair is long, with split ends and neglected from using bad products.
-It’s also damaged from heat tools and over styling.
+It’s also damaged by heat tools and over styling.

 Don’t panic, in most cases nursing your hair back to health won’t take a year.
 Each situation calls for its own evaluation and everyone is different.
 Set realistic goals for optimal hair satisfaction.
 And yes, there are times you must chop it off and start fresh.
 Alas, I offer the following regime before doing anything drastic.

 Experiencing noticeable effects from adjusting internal nutrients can take up to 3 months.
 There are however very important external hair habits you can implement right away.

 - Brush before you wash.
 Detangle hair so it isn’t stretched to its limit when wet.
 A boar hair brush is the ultimate.
 Prices vary.
 High end – Mason Pearson $100 or the more reasonably priced Cricket $14 – pictured here.
 Benefits: Natural scalp oils coat mid and end strands.